smashwilson/hubot-markov/README.md

 lady", for example.
 Remember: Hubot is an innocent soul, and what he says only acts as a mirror for everything in your hearts.

+`Hubot: remarkov` and `Hubot: mmarkov` are similar, but traverse node transitions in different directions: `remarkov` chains backwards from a given ending state, and `mmarkov` chains both forward and backward.

 ## Configuring

 The Hubot markov model can optionally be configured by four environment